Long Live Courtesy: Die Chivalry Die

 The concept of chivalry does not mean — nor has it ever meant — common courtesy.

 When the idea of chivalry was first concocted, it had zero practical application.
-It was all a big romantic show, play-acting with no substance.
+It was all a big romantic show, play-acting with absolutely no substance.

-Let’s get this straight, women were not revered in the days of chivalry nor were they protected.
+Let’s get this straight, women were not revered in the days of chivalry, nor were they protected.
 Women had no social or legal status beyond that of their most powerful male relative.
 Women had no recourse against domestic violence or abuse (which they needed protection from more than anything else).
-Both in public and behind closed doors, women had a place, were expected to stay their place, and faced [sometimes devastating] consequences if they did not — nothing new then or now.
+Both in public and behind closed doors, women had a place, were expected to stay their place, and faced sometimes devastating consequences if they did not — nothing new then or now.

 Chivalry was a demeaning and fraudulent concept to medieval women.
 It is still so when applied to present-day women.

-Piper's advice makes a mockery of common courtesy.
+But Piper's advice makes a mockery of common courtesy.
 It is insincere, condescending, contemptuous, and demeaning.
 “Courtesies” extended from such motives should rightfully be scorned.

 In explaining how courtesies can be used to masculine advantage, Piper, who also writes that it is inappropriate for women to hold equal or superior positions to men in the workplace, shames men and advises that they might want to consider changing jobs as a long-term solution to having a female boss.
 He says real men are not able to tolerate working for women.